Sudhanshu7701/ShilpSetu/README.md

 ## 👥 User Roles

-LoomLive has four user roles enforced at both the frontend (route guards) and backend (Supabase RLS) levels:
+ShilpSetu has four user roles enforced at both the frontend (route guards) and backend (Supabase RLS) levels:

 | Role | Description | How to Access |
 |---|---|---|